bugsounet/EXT-TelegramBot/README.md

-TelegramBot module for MagicMirror<br>
+TelegramBot plugin for Gateway<br>
-Coded by @eouia and @bugsounet

 # Feature
-- You can remote-control your `MagicMirror` and modules within `Telegram`.
+- You can remote-control your `MagicMirror` and plugins of MMM-GoogleAssistant within `Telegram`.
-- The Bot is implemented in this module thus you don't need to manage antoher daemon.
+- The Bot is implemented in this plugin thus you don't need to manage antoher daemon.
-- Other module developers can add their commands easily.
+- **This plugin can work ONLY with EXT plugins**

 # Screenshot